DataSenseAnalytics/PubEddie/beginner_tutorial/beginner_tutorial.md

 ![Run_module](./Run_module.gif)

+If you run into bugs or need support or wish to make feature requests, please raise an issue here https://github.com/DataSenseAnalytics/PubEddie/issues

 That's it to get started.
 Please review the User Guide for more detailed description of EDDiE's features and functionality.